noot/csc467-lab4/README.md

 to make project: `make`

-to run compiler467 with trace scanner and input file: `./compiler467 -Tn -I test.in`
+to run compiler467 with trace scanner and input file: `./compiler467 -Tn test.in`